jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

     value listed in its supplemental groups.

   KERNEL_EXECUTOR_IMAGE=<from kernel.json process-proxy stanza> or KERNEL_IMAGE
     Kubernetees w/ Spark provisioners only.
-This indicates the image that Spark on Kubernetes will use for the its executors.
-Although this value could come from the user, its strongly recommended that the process-proxy stanza of the corresponding kernel's kernelspec (kernel.json) file be updated to include the image name.
+This indicates the image that Spark-based Kubernetes deployments will use for the its executors.
+Although this value could come from the user, its strongly recommended that the kernel-provisioner stanza of the corresponding kernel's kernelspec (kernel.json) file be updated to include the image name.
 If no image name is provided, the value of KERNEL_IMAGE will be used.